Testing

 • Optional external tools (codeql, semgrep, cargo-deny, cargo-audit, cargo-vet, syft, trivy, and osv-scanner) are reported when missing under make verify-deep; make quality sets PARANOID_STRICT_EXTERNAL_TOOLS=1 and treats missing tools as fatal.

 • The enforced scanner subset is cargo audit --no-fetch --stale, cargo deny check, Semgrep --config auto, and an OSV lockfile report. cargo-deny allows unmaintained/unsound advisories as warnings only when there is no safe upgrade path; OSV findings with a fixed version remain blocking.
-Trivy, Syft, CodeQL, and cargo-vet are installed/visible locally but require pinned policies or evidence-output handling before they become default make quality steps.
+The builder-owned scanner subset is cargo audit --no-fetch --stale, Semgrep --config auto, and an OSV lockfile report, with Syft and Trivy installed and visibility-checked for the next pinned evidence-output step.
+CodeQL, cargo-deny, cargo-vet, Syft, and Trivy remain host-visible or builder-visible but need pinned policies or evidence-output handling before they become universal blocking make quality steps.

 Python remains in the repo only where it already owns a specific workflow: Sphinx/tox docs and the PTY-driven TUI harness.
 It is not the project automation layer.